-I’ve been slacking on my spongecakes.
-Although late at night, you will find me coveting different spongecake videos on social media; I’m quite lazy when it comes to making them.
-To be honest, cotton sponge cakes are the easiest or should be the easiest to make.
-This is because most sponge cakes are ready with a few steps and ingredients.
-But there is a thin, mostly ignored hustle when it comes to gaining up the energy to make them, one which I cannot point out; maybe it’s just me!
-I attribute it to the wait time, especially with this Japanese cotton sponge cake; which takes a while to bake but every jiggle, fluff and sweet vanilla cotton explosion makes it worth it!
-You know what they say about good things and wait.
+I’ve been slacking on my sponge cakes.
+Although, you will find me coveting different sponge cake videos; I’m quite lazy when it comes to making them.
+To be honest, sponge cakes are the easiest or should be the easiest to make.
+This is because most sponge cakes are ready with a few steps and require few ingredients.
+But there is an ignored hustle when it comes to gaining up the energy to make them; maybe it’s just me!
+I attribute it to the wait time, especially with this Japanese cotton sponge cake; which takes a while to bake.
+However, every jiggle, fluff and sweet vanilla cotton explosion makes it worth it!
+You know what they say about good things and waiting.

 What is the difference between a sponge cake and the Japanese Cotton Sponge Cake?

-As the name suggests, a Japanese cotton sponge cake originates and is popular in Japan and Korea.
-It is a chiffon sponge cake on its own, light, moist and very soft with a slight jiggle.
-This is due to a number of reasons; from the ratios of the ingredients and primarily the baking method.
-While a normal sponge cake is mixed and baked dry, a Japanese cotton sponge cake has enough wet ingredients with plenty of eggs which makes it moist.
-In addition, it is also baked using the bain-marie, like flan (in a water bath) method which bakes slowly and evenly while remaining soft and moist.
+As the name suggests, a Japanese cotton sponge cake originates from and is popular in Japan and Korea.
+It is a chiffon sponge cake and is light, moist, and very soft with a slight jiggle.
+This is due to several factors; including the ratios of the ingredients and primarily the baking method.
+While a normal sponge cake is mixed and baked dry, a Japanese cotton sponge cake has many eggs making it moist and jiggly.
+Additionally, it is also baked using the bain-marie, like flan (in a water bath) method which bakes slowly and evenly while remaining soft and moist.

 A predecessor to the Japanese Cream Cheese Sponge Cake